Sequential Adversarial Anomaly Detection for One-Class Event Data: Adversarial sequential anomaly detection

 \section{Adversarial sequential anomaly detection}

-We focus on a setting where only anomalous sequences are available.
-We aim to develop a detector that can detect the anomalous sequence in an online fashion and detect the anomaly as soon as possible.
+We aim to develop an algorithm to detect anomalous sequences when the training dataset consists of only abnormal sequences and without normal sequences.
+In particular, the algorithm will process data sequentially and raise the alarm as soon as possible after the sequence has been identified as anomalous.
 Denote such a detector as $\ell$ with parameter $\theta$.
 At each time $t$, the detector evaluates a statistic and compares it with a threshold.
-For a length-$N$ sequence $\boldsymbol x_{1:i} := [x_1, \ldots, x_i]^\top$, $i = 1, 2, \ldots, N$, the detector is a stopping rule: it stops and raises an alarm the first time that the detection statistic exceeds the threshold:
+For a length-$N$ sequence $\boldsymbol{x}$, define $\boldsymbol x_{1:i} := [x_1, \ldots, x_i]^\top$, $i = 1, 2, \ldots, N$ be its first $i$ observations.
+We define the detector as a stopping rule, which stops and raises the alarm the first time that the detection statistic exceeds the threshold:

 Once an alarm is raised, the sequence is flagged as an anomaly.
 If there is no alarm raised till the end of the time horizon, the sequence is considered normal.
+Note that the test sequence can be an arbitrary (finite) length.